gromacs/releng/docs/releng.rst

 defined in :file:`options.py`), and the set of labels supported by each build slave is defined in :file:`slaves.py`.

-The preparatory steps for these builds are similar as described above, but instead of calling run_build(), the sequence is as follows:

-1. After preparatory steps, Jenkins calls prepare_multi_configuration_build().
-2. The releng script checks out the ``gromacs`` repo if not yet done by Jenkins.
-3. The releng script locates the configuration list from the ``gromacs`` repo based on the file name given to prepare_multi_configuration_build().
-   It processes it into a form that is suitable for Jenkins to use in the next step, and writes this into a file.
-The script also assigns build hosts for each configuration (see below).
-4. Jenkins triggers a sub-build with the configuration matrix as a parameter.
-   The sub-build is a matrix build that uses the sequence described above.
-5. Once the sub-build completes (whether it failed or not), Jenkins calls write_triggered_build_url_file().
-The releng script reads environment variables set by the trigger step, and writes a file that contains the URL for the sub-build.
-6. Jenkins reads the file written in the previous step to get the sub-build URL into an environment variable, which it can then use for reporting back to Gerrit.

-See :doc:`jenkins-config` for more details.

-There also exists a workflow build that loads and preprocesses the configuration matrix, and then triggers a matrix build that takes the configuration axis values as a build parameter.
+The building is orchestrated by a workflow build that loads and preprocesses the configuration matrix, and then triggers a matrix build that takes the configuration axis values as a build parameter.
 The matrix build uses the standard sequence with releng Python scripts.